hphelion/documentation/plugins.teamcity.md

 	Location - Region where agent`s server should be started

-	Availability zone - is always has “default” value
+	Availability zone - is always has &ldquo;default&rdquo;  value

 	Key pair name - the name of public key which was created in HP management console